Daniel-Griffiths/cloudflare-expo-ota-updates/README.md

 ## Getting Started

-To get things setup, please see the docs below to get the server and app setup.
+To get started, please see the documentation below for setting up the worker/app.

 ## Documentation